matthewg42/fml/readme.md

 Configuration is stored in the file `/etc/fml.conf`.
 Some settings can also be set using command line options.
-Command line options take precedence over settings in the confguration file.
+Command line options take precedence over settings in the configuration file.

 Each modbus slave device which is connected using the serial interface should have a `slave_<address>` section in the configuration file (where